History of Commitment

 Equally vital to its mission to provide home and community-based services as an alternative to nursing home care is NewCourtland's dedication to grow a highly trained workforce to care for a growing senior population.
 To effectively address the needs of today's senior, NewCourtland remains committed to education which serves as a guiding force in everything we do in recognition of its power to not only transform lives, but entire communities.
 This commitment to education is reflected by the "Ladder of Opportunity", a signature initiative of NewCourtland's Employee PRIDE program to Provide Respect, Incentives, career Development and Education to those employed in its Network and beyond.

-Since 1871, the roots which spawned NewCourtland have continually evolved and spread to where the need is the greatest.
-As it did at its inception, NewCourtland recognizes that with changing times come changing demands and, as such, NewCourtland transferred six of the seven nursing homes its Network to deepen its focus on Defining the Future of Senior Services.
+Since 1871, the roots which spawned NewCourtland Senior Services have continually evolved and spread to where the need is the greatest.
+As it did at its inception, NewCourtland Senior Services recognizes that with changing times come changing demands and, as such, NewCourtland Senior Services transferred six of the seven nursing homes its Network to deepen its focus on Defining the Future of Senior Services.

-As NewCourtland further positions itself to anticipate and meet the changing needs of today's senior, we truly believe that Rev. Saunders would proudly embrace this shift in fulfillment of the original mission.
+As NewCourtland Senior Services further positions itself to anticipate and meet the changing needs of today's senior, we truly believe that Rev. Saunders would proudly embrace this shift in fulfillment of the original mission.